-IL (Ionoluminescence): IL is defined as the light emission in the UV/VIS/IR spectrum induced by ions of few MeV/amu energy in luminescent materials.
-The photons emitted arise from de-excitation processes of the shallower energy levels of hit atoms, so that the IL response may be strongly dependant on the neighbours of the emitting atoms.
+IL (Ionoluminescenza): radiation in the UV/VIS/IR range is detected.
+The photons emitted arise from de-excitation processes of the shallower energy levels of hit atoms, so that the IL response may be strongly dependent on the neighbours of the emitting atoms.
 This means that the IL technique can be extremely sensitive to the structure of the hit material and on the impurities present in the bulk, providing information about both crystal structure and chemical state of the atoms present in the sample.

-DPAA (Deep Proton Activation Analysis): it is based on the production of radioactive isotopes as a result of nuclear reactions induced by a proton beam on the atomic nuclei of the sample.
+DPAA (Deep Proton Activation Analysis): particles produced in the nuclear interactions of the proton beam with the nuclei of the target are detected.
 It allows for the analysis of the inner area of the samples (400-600 microns).

-This term indicates an imaging technique which consists in performing two digital radiographs with X-ray energies, respectively, slightly greater and slightly less than the K-edge of the element that has to be identified.
+K-edge radiography is an imaging technique which consists in performing two digital radiographs with X-ray energies, respectively, slightly greater and slightly less than the K-edge of the element that has to be identified.
 The attenuation coefficient of this element undergoes a substantial change in the interval between the two energies employed; from the digital subtraction of the two radiographs it is thus possible to obtain the spatial distribution of the considered element.
 The produced elemental map has the typical advantages of an imaging technique with respect to a sampling technique: it allows avoiding the arbitrariness in the sample choice, and recognising restored parts.
-K-edge radiography is very useful for the non-invasive study of the pictorial materials of a painting, as a particular chemical element is often characteristic of a particular pigment (e.g. zinc of zinc white, mercury of cinnabar, etc.).
+K-edge radiography is very useful for the non-invasive study of the pictorial materials of a painting, as a particular chemical element is often characteristic of a particular pigment (e.g. zinc in zinc white, mercury in cinnabar, etc.).

 Laser Induced Fluorescence (LIF) can be a valid complement to traditional compositional techniques in the cultural heritage field.
 It is based on the characteristic emission spectra of pigments/binders, etc. that made them recognisable on the paint surface.
 The analysed sample is excited by a laser source; the study of the emission spectra of the compounds allows then for the material identification.
 Advantages of this technique are: high sensitivity, non-invasiveness and immediate answer.